The 7 C’s of Website Design: A Guide for Irish SMEs

 What to Do Next?

 If you’re ready to improve your website, start small and build from there.
-Review each of the 7 C’s and identify the areas where your site needs the most work.
-Update your content first, then look at your layout, calls-to-action and mobile performance.
-Make sure your Google Business Profile is fully optimised and linked correctly.
+Review each of the 7 C’s and identify areas where your site needs the most work.
+Update your content first, then tackle your layout, calls-to-action, and mobile performance.
+Ensure your Google Business Profile is fully optimised and linked correctly.

-If you’re unsure where to begin, we can take the weight off.
-At Full Circle Design, we help Irish businesses fix the basics, tidy up what’s already there and create websites that are clear, honest and built to perform.
-If you need a fresh design, SEO support or ongoing website management, we’re here to guide you step by step.
+If you’re unsure where to begin, we can take the weight off your shoulders.
+At Full Circle Design, we help Irish businesses fix the basics, tidy up what’s already there, and create websites that are clear, honest, and built to perform.
+If you need a fresh design, SEO support, or ongoing website management, we’re here to guide you step by step.

 Comments